PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

  - Bulkloaded 461 specimen records
  - Bulkloaded 115 non-conforming Agents to Arctos
  - Added definitions for 108 part names in the <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=CTSPECIMEN_PART_NAME">Arctos Part Name Code Table<a/>.
+ - Added 30 features and created 40 new higher geography entries

 #### Nicole
  - Created the bulkload for 115 non-conforming Agent names